 There is enormous value for our children when volunteers choose to help because they care.
+Now more than ever before our children deserve to know that their community is protected.
 Our activities are run by volunteers who give their time, passions and skills.
 Volunteers play a vital role at Sandpiper and go through a district clearance process before being authorized to volunteer.
 In order to foster a safe and respectful learning environment for all children and staff, and to make the most of your time and expertise, volunteers and school staff are asked to adhere to the following rules:

 All: Be a role model for all students by following our school-wide expectations and demonstrating respect, responsibility, and safety at all times.